-The curriculum is mandated by the State of Michigan Department of Corrections Training Council.
+The curriculum is mandated by the state of Michigan Department of Corrections training council.
 The courses, programs, and instructors are dedicated to accomplishing the collective goal of transforming a participant into a correctional officer.
-Each trainee must successfully complete a Correction Officer Training Program prior to becoming a correctional officer.
-The Certificate received at the end of the program will qualify students for a position as a Corrections Officer.
+Each trainee must successfully complete a corrections officer training program prior to becoming a corrections officer.
+The certificate received at the end of the program will qualify students at the end of the program as a corrections officer.

-For more information, visit the web site at www.jccmi.edu/cotp.
+For more information, visit the website at www.jccmi.edu/cotp.